dhananjaygr/WizInlinequestionsdocs/Production/WizInlinequestionsdocs.md

    **Grouped Single and Multiple answers questions:**

-    - Here are the question Markdowns used in the Grouped Single and Multiple answers questions format:
+    - Here are the question Markdowns used for the Grouped Single and Multiple Answers Questions format:

       ```
       ## Metadata